 Why is gas still so expensive?
 Why, when the cost of oil fell did Chicago continue to see gas prices that were near their record highs?
 When the cost of crude oil goes up it (in November 2021 it has reached $81) is easy to understand increases at the pump; but when oil prices fall the price of gas barely moves.

-Chicago has the highest gas prices of any major metropolitan area in America.
+Why does Chicago have the highest gas prices of any major metropolitan area in America?